Department of Biochemistry and Molecular Biology

 Bio: Christina was born and raised in Georgia.
 She is currently a pre-med undergraduate double majoring in Biology with a Neuroscience Emphasis and Psychology.
 Her primary interests include genetics, cognitive neuroscience, and cell biology.
 Outside of the lab, she loves to hike, cook, and learn new languages.

-Bio: Archie is an undergraduate student, who was born in Burlington, North Carolina and raised in both Gujarat, India and Savannah, Georgia.
-She is double majoring in Biochemistry and Molecular Biology and Psychology with an intended graduate program of study in Public Health (MPH).
-Currently, her extra-curricular time is spent serving as an active member and Community Volunteer Leader (CVL) of the American Red Cross, as a Community Services Assistant to the UGA Residence Hall Association, and as an intern for the East Georgia Cancer Coalition.
+Bio: Archie is an undergraduate student, who was born in Burlington, North Carolina.
+She grew up in Gujarat, India and Savannah, Georgia.
+She is double majoring in Biochemistry and Molecular Biology and Psychology with an intended graduate program of study in Comparative Biomedical Sciences (MS).
+During her free time, she loves to create new recipes in the kitchen and listen to music!

 Bio: Kimata was born in Atlanta, Georgia, and grew up just south of the city in Clayton County.
 She is currently a second-year Biology major with a Neuroscience focus.
 She also is a pre-med undergraduate with a minor in Spanish.
 Her passion for neuroscience begun with her younger brother, who was diagnosed with Autism Spectrum Disorder in 2011.
 She is currently a member of the Louis Stokes Alliance for Minority Participation and Minority Science Student Association.
 These clubs allow her to be a more active member of the Athens community through various service opportunities.